-Up until now, the United States, while demanding more Mo-99 than any other country in the world, has barely produced any of the radioisotope since the 1980s.
-With the decision by government to grant funding to four companies to produce the material, the US will begin producing sufficient Mo-99 for its own needs, as well as for export.
-This is a major boost for the nuclear industry and the national employment levels, which have suffered in the wake of COVID-19.
+Up until now, the United States, while demanding more Mo-99 than any other country in the world, has barely produced any of the radioisotopes since the 1980s.
+With the decision by the United States government to grant funding to four companies to produce the material, the US will begin producing sufficient Mo-99 for its own needs, as well as for export.
+This is a major boost for the nuclear industry.
 The medical industry will also be able to count on a steady supply of Mo-99, which is a vital material for use in nuclear imaging.

-In addition, the manufacturing process is much safer.
-The production of Mo-99 has long been problematic because of the use of targets containing weapons-grade, or highly-enriched uranium (HEU), as well as the resultant dangerous waste products.
+In addition, the manufacturing process will be much safer.
+The production of Mo-99 has long been problematic because of the use of targets containing weapons-grade, or highly enriched uranium (HEU), as well as the resultant dangerous waste products.
 With the new methods being developed, both of these concerns can be addressed.

 Making Mo-99 with LEU and Mo-98